 If your child has diabetes (Type 1 or 2), it is important to communicate pertinent information regarding your child’s health status and care with your school nurse.
-Your school nurse will develop an Individualized Healthcare Plan for your child, if needed.
+Your school nurse will develop an Individualized Healthcare Plan and an Emergency Action Plan for your child, if needed.
 This plan will be shared with school staff on a “need to know” basis.
 You play a vital role in the process of developing a school plan that is best for your child.

 Here is how you can help:

 - Make sure you complete the School Nurse Health Information Card (Emergency Card) each school year and include the following:

 - Your child’s health problems (diabetes 1 or 2)

 - All possible emergency contact phone numbers– make sure to keep numbers current!

 - All the medicine your child takes (include any home medications)

 - The name and phone number of your child’s doctor